-Senior Research and Policy Associate, The Center for Policy Impact in Global Health - Duke Global Health Institute, Duke University
+Senior Policy Associate, The Center for Policy Impact in Global Health - Duke Global Health Institute, Duke University

 When a pandemic occurs, global health donors rush to provide a burst of pandemic funding.
 Then, just as we saw in the wake of past outbreaks like the 2014-2016 Ebola outbreak or the 2003 severe acute respiratory syndrome (SARS) epidemic, once the pandemic is under control, funders move on to other concerns.
 As a result, we never actually get around to building a truly effective pandemic preparedness system.
 Peter Sands, executive director of the Global Fund to Fight AIDS, Tuberculosis and Malaria, calls this pattern “cycles of panic and neglect.”
 On Monday, February 3, WHO’s Director-General Tedros Adhanom Ghebreyesus urged the agency’s 196 member countries to “invest in preparedness,” and to not “panic.”

 Global public health has long struggled with an “out of sight, out of mind” paradox.
 Once a disease seems to be under control, it becomes invisible to policymakers or funders, even if there is a threat of disease resurgence.
 We saw this with malaria, for example.
 From the 1930s to the 2000s, there were 75 episodes of malaria resurgence across 61 countries.
 In most cases, resurgence occurred because policymakers withdrew funding for malaria programs once the disease appeared to be under control.

 All countries—both global health donors and low- and middle-income countries—need to invest in pandemic preparedness.